qgis/QGIS-Documentation/docs/training_manual/spatial_databases/import_export.rst

 ogr2ogr
 -------------------------------------------------------------------------------

-ogr2ogr is a very powerful tool to convert data into and from postgis to many data formats. ogr2ogr is part of the GDAL library and has to be installed separately.
-To export a table from PostGIS to GML, you can use this command:
+ogr2ogr is a very powerful tool to convert data into and from PostgreSQL to many data formats. ogr2ogr is part of the GDAL library and has to be installed separately.
+To export a table from PostgreSQL to GML, you can use this command:

 .. code-block:: bash

   ogr2ogr -f GML export.gml PG:'dbname=<databasename> user=<username>
-          host=<hostname>' <Name of PostGIS-Table>
+          host=<hostname>' <Name of PostgreSQL-Table>

 DB Manager
 -------------------------------------------------------------------------------

 You may have noticed another option in the :guilabel:`Database` menu labeled :guilabel:`DB Manager`.
-This is a tool that provides a unified interface for interacting with spatial databases including PostGIS.
+This is a tool that provides a unified interface for interacting with spatial databases including PostgreSQL.
 It also allows you to import and export from databases to other formats.
 Since the next module is largely devoted to using this tool, we will only briefly mention it here.